The Notorious B.I.G.: Posthumous releases

 Sixteen days after his death, Wallace's second studio album, Life After Death, was released on March 25, 1997.
 The album achieved four-time platinum certification and became the highest-selling release of the year, tying with MC Hammer's Please Hammer Don't Hurt 'Em (1990) as one of the best-selling rap albums of all time at release.
 Life After Death debuted at No. 1 on the Billboard 200.
 It had briefly appeared earlier at No. 176 due to street-date violations.
 The follow-up single of "Hypnotize", "Mo Money Mo Problems", featuring Combs and Mase, became Wallace's biggest chart success, reaching No. 1 on the Billboard Hot 100, making him the first artist to achieve two posthumous No. 1 singles.
 The third single, "Sky's the Limit", featuring the band 112, featured a Spike Jonze-directed video with children portraying Wallace and his contemporaries, including Combs, Lil' Kim, and Busta Rhymes.
 In December 1997, Spin named Wallace Artist of the Year, with "Hypnotize" as Single of the Year.

 Wallace featured on five tracks on Combs' (pictured in 2006) No Way Out album.

 In mid-1997, Combs released his debut album, No Way Out, which featured Wallace on five tracks, including the single "Victory".
-The album's most second track, "I'll Be Missing You", featuring Combs, Evans, and 112, was dedicated to Wallace's memory and became a worldwide chart-topper.
+The album's second single, "I'll Be Missing You", featuring Combs, Evans, and 112, was dedicated to Wallace's memory and became a worldwide chart-topper.
 At the 1998 Grammy Awards, Life After Death and its first two singles—"Hypnotize" and "Mo Money Mo Problems"—received nominations in the rap category.
 Combs' No Way Out won Best Rap Album, while "I'll Be Missing You" won Best Rap Performance by a Duo or Group, where Wallace's "Mo Money Mo Problems" was also nominated.
 In December 1999, Bad Boy Records released Born Again, an album featuring previously unreleased material from Wallace, mixed with new guest appearances from artists he had not collaborated with during his lifetime, including Eminem and Missy Elliott.
 It spawned two singles: "Dead Wrong" and "Notorious B.I.G.", released on October 26, 1999, and December 11, 1999, respectively.
 "Notorious B.I.G." peaked at No. 82 on the Billboard Hot 100.